Canto-Network/Canto/Networks/Mainnet/GENTX.md

 -   `rm -rf $HOME/.cantod/data`

-5. Create a new data directory
+6. Create a new data directory

 -   `mkdir $HOME/.cantod/data`

+7. copy the contents of the `priv_validator_state.json` file

+-   `nano $HOME/.cantod/data/priv_validator_state.json`

+-   Copy the json string and paste into the file
+ {
+"height": "0",
+ "round": 0,
+ "step": 0
+ }

 If you do not reinitialize then your peer id and ip address will remain the same which will prevent you from needing to update your peers list.

-7. Download the new binary
+8. Download the new binary

 ```
 cd $HOME/Canto